Billboard, The Boston Globe, What’s Trending, and more

 In the spring semester of my final year at Emerson, I worked as an intern at AfterBuzz TV & Better Together with Maria Menounos.
 For the AfterBuzz TV side of the internship, I covered entertainment news for the company website, founded by Maria Menounos and Keven Undergaro.
 You can find my web articles for this platform below.

 For this story with my summer 2021 internship at Hola Cultura in Washington, D.C., I spoke with Colombian multidisciplinary artist Carolina Mayorga about her community art gallery, ARTidotes, at the Joan Hisaoka Healing Arts Gallery in the District.
 To read the story about this unique gallery, click on the image at the left.
+This project was in part funded by the Pulitzer Foundation.

-Most recently, I served as the Content Managing Editor of The Berkeley Beacon, Emerson College’s only student newspaper, founded in 1947.
+I served as the Content Managing Editor of The Berkeley Beacon, Emerson College’s only student newspaper, founded in 1947.
 I managed primarily the Living Arts and Opinion sections, and contributed my own stories and photos occasionally as well.
 Linked to the right is my staff profile, where you can find the stories I wrote and reported on for the paper, both in print and online.

 I have worked as a staff writer at Affection Magazine for about a year now.
 Most recently, I spoke with a sheep farmer in Scotland about her transition to an online AirBnB meditation experience for tourists amid the COVID—19 pandemic.
 Click the image above to check out the latest print edition.